 Discovery Multi Academy Trust recognises the importance of children receiving regular verbal feedback.
 The adult will initially talk to the child about how they have met the learning objective/outcome and then question the child about a specific part of the work.
 This may be to address misconceptions or to extend and challenge the pupil.
-Any written work is then acknowledged with a tick and evaluated (through a traffic-light system) by both adult and pupil.
 Children of all ages need verbal feedback but this is particularly important in the early years and in KSI where children may be unable to read a written comment.
+Verbal feedback may also be recorded in a pupils book as VF.
+Teachers should determine pupils' own understanding of their progress and attainment during the lesson.